naiquevin/twolegged/README.md

-communication between a backend server and a front app server. **DONOT** use this method if your application resides on the user's device/machine or the source code is distributed to the users which may cause the secret to be exposed.
+communication between a backend server and a front app server. **DONOT** use this method if your application resides on the user's device/machine or the source code is distributed to the users which might cause the secret to be exposed.
 In that case, the Client credentials flow of OAuth 2.0 might help.